George Tupou V: Crown Prince

 After Siaosi's father ascended the throne in 1965, he was appointed Crown Prince of Tonga on 4 May 1966.
 In that role, he was better known by one of the traditional nobility titles, Tupoutoʻa, which has been normally reserved for crown princes since his father was given the title in 1935.

-As Crown Prince, Tupoutoʻa held great influence in Tongan politics, and was Minister of Foreign Affairs from 1979 to 1998.
-He had substantial business interests in Tonga and abroad, and was co-chairman of the Shoreline Group (Tonfön).
-Due to his Western education and lifestyle, he was considered too progressive by conservative elements of Tongan society.
+As Crown Prince, Tupoutoʻa held great influence in Tongan politics.
+He served as assistant secretary in the Ministry of Foreign Affairs in 1970 and as acting High Commissioner to the United Kingdom in 1975–76.
+From 1979 to 1998, he served in the cabinet as Minister of Foreign Affairs and Defence.
+He ultimately ended his political career to focus on business interests in Tonga, as his sister Princess Pilolevu already owned a geosynchronous satellite enterprise.
+Tupoutoʻa served as co-chairman of the Shoreline Group (Tonfön).
 In his spare time, he collected toy soldiers and visited Mongolia in 2001 to film a documentary.
+Some conservative elements of Tongan society considered him too progressive owing to his Western education and lifestyle.

 A documentary dated June 2004 by Australian journalist Gillian Bradford identified some of the challenges facing Tongan society at the time but also showed that Tupoutoʻa was in favour of a gradual transition to more extensive democracy in Tonga.
 In an interview, he pointed out that free speech in Tonga was protected by the Constitution.

-As his father became more ill, Tupoutoʻa and his sister Princess Salote Mafileʻo Pilolevu Tuita began acting as regent in the absence of the king, who remained hospitalised in New Zealand.
+As his father became more ill, Tupoutoʻa and his sister began acting as regent in the absence of the king, who remained hospitalised in New Zealand.